nodejs/node/doc/api/vm.markdown

 global variable leakage, `vm.runInNewContext` is quite useful, but safely running untrusted code requires a separate process.

-In case of syntax error in `code`, `vm.runInThisContext` emits the syntax error to stderr and throws an exception.
+In case of syntax error in `code`, `vm.runInNewContext` emits the syntax error to stderr and throws an exception.